3qual1/tic-tac-toe-react/README.md

 npm run build
 ```

-## Background
+## Background & Motivation

-This was my first project building with React.
+This was my first project building with React and JSX.
+It served as a good learning experience that allowed to explore the React core concepts and principles.

 Based on the official [React documentation tutorial](https://react.dev/learn/tutorial-tic-tac-toe).